What Are Mortgage Affordability Checks?

 • Not enough income.

-• Type of income isn’t accepted by the lender.
+• The type of income isn’t accepted by the lender.

 • Minimal disposable income after your outgoings are taken care of.